 Mr H has obtained a tax advantage because he has obtained a relief from tax.
-His disposal of the shares constitutes arrangements because 'arrangements' include 'any ... transaction'.
-The obtaining of the tax advantage is a main purpose of the arrangements because we are told that they were undertaken 'in order to crystallise a loss'.
-The loss resulting from the disposal falls within the new s 16A(1)(a) because it accrues to Mr H 'directly ... in consequence of ... [the] ... arrangements'.
+His disposal of the shares constitutes arrangements because "arrangements" include "any . . . transaction".
+The loss resulting from the disposal falls within the new s.16A(1)(a) because it accrues to Mr H "directly . . . in consequence of . . . [the] . . . arrangements".